 For the past thirty years, Jack Catlin has been involved in creating environments for all people including people with disabilities.
 Currently, Jack is one of two technical trainers for the US Department of Housing and Urban Development Fair Housing Accessibility FIRST Program.
 Jack co-chaired the committee that developed Chicago’s first comprehensive accessibility code as part of the revisions to the Chicago Building Code.
 In 1994, Jack was appointed to the U.S. Access Board by President Clinton.
 He served on the Executive Committee of the Chicago Community Trust, Co-Chairs it’s Disabilities Fund Advisory Board, and is a current board member of the Metropolitan Planning Council.
 Jack graduated from the University of Illinois School of Architecture.

-Areas of Expertise: Public Policy, Other
+Expertise: Public Policy, Other

 Interests: Disability Rights, Technology